Trash Cart Size Based on Household Size

 Compost carts (yard trimmings) are available in 24-, 64- and 96-gallon sizes.

-Trash Rates are based on the size of the garbage cart, and is a bundled rate that includes collection and processing of recycling and composting, street sweeping, clean up appointments, confidential paper shredding, household hazardous waste drop off, landfill maintenance, utility billing, and other services.
+Trash Rates are based on the size of the trash cart, and is a bundled rate that includes collection and processing of recycling and composting, street sweeping, clean up appointments, confidential paper shredding, household hazardous waste drop off, landfill maintenance, utility billing, and other services.
 Multi-Family properties (5-8 units per parcel) have the option of Residential (trash carts) or Apartment Service (trash dumpsters).
 Apartments using trash dumpsters pay a lower rate than individual carts because of cost-efficiency of picking up one container for multiple homes (including shared recycling carts).
-Also, apartment clean up appointments are arranged by the property manager through their own maintenance crew or Recology (special collection fees apply).
+Apartment clean up appointments are arranged by the property manager through their own maintenance crew or Recology (special collection fees apply).

 Contact the City's Utility Billing Service at (650) 903-6317 to order or change residential service.